-"First sentences are doors to worlds." -Ursula K. Le Guin WHAT DOES IT mean to "study authors, works, genres, and topics in African American literature from 1930 to the present," particularly considering time and place, history, identities, and literary canons?
-And even more difficult, how might we consider the fields, formations, and possibilities of "African American Literature" through science fiction or speculative fiction?
-Sheree Thomas, editor of the 2000 collection Dark Matter: A Century of Speculative Fiction from the African Diaspora, said, "The science fiction and fantasy genres have always offered readers, bold, extraordinary ways by which to examine society.
-The results have often been visionary, with writers acting as unflinching voyeurs who deliver engaging, sometimes scathing critiques of our traditions, values, nightmares, and dreams."
+"First sentences are doors to worlds." -Ursula K. Le Guin WHAT DOES IT mean to study the "authors, works, and genres of American literature from the 20th- century to the present," particularly considering time and place, history, identities, and literary canons?
+How might we look at American literature through cultural, feminist, even queer lenses?
 This class, then, will explore the intersections of literature, genre, media, race, gender, sexuality, class, and technology.
-Texts may include W.E.B Du Bois, Pauline Hopkins, George Schuyler, Ralph Ellison, Samuel Delany, Octavia Butler, Toni Morrison, Derrick Bell, Jewelle Gomez, Nalo Hopkinson, Nisi Shawl, and Nnedi Okorafor.
+We will put a range of texts in conversation, in contrast-from more "traditional" or "classic" texts to alternative, marginalized, even radical texts.
+Texts may include Charlotte Perkins Gilman, W.E.B Du Bois, Nella Larsen, George Schuyler, J. D. Salinger, Samuel Delany, Toni Morrison, Allen Ginsberg, James Baldwin, Maxine Hong Kingston, Nnedi Okorafor and Alison Bechdel.